South African Airways Flight 406: Controversy

 The crash of Rietbok happened during the Apartheid era in South Africa.
 In 1967, the Government of South Africa was increasingly aggressive in its actions against those who opposed the Apartheid government, as they had just banned the African National Congress (ANC) and Pan Africanist Congress (PAC).
-Two people who were known to criticize the Apartheid government were on the flight, Johannes Bruwer and Audrey Rosenthal.
+Two people who were known to criticise the Apartheid government were on the flight, Johannes Bruwer and Audrey Rosenthal.
 Bruwer was the acting chair of the powerful Afrikaner Broederbond, and was said to be deeply disillusioned with apartheid.
-Rosenthal was an American working with the Defense and Aid Fund, a group that helped jailed and exiled PAC and ANC members' families.
+Rosenthal was an American working with the Defence and Aid Fund, a group that helped jailed and exiled PAC and ANC members' families.
 Both people told family members or friends that they believed the security branch was investigating or following them.
 In 1998, Malcolm Viviers, a navy diver came forward with the story that the government had been successful in finding the wreck soon after the crash.
 He claimed to have seen passengers strapped into their seats in the plane via a video monitor on the SAS Johannesburg.
 Due to this new evidence, family members of the victims have petitioned the Minister of Transport to reopen the air incident investigation.